edlund/linux-microfs/README.md

 ## Licensing

-Most of `microfs` is GPL v.2, just like the Linux kernel.
+Most of `microfs` is licensed under the GPL.
 There are however a few utilities which might be useful outside of the project and are licensed under the new BSD license.
 Check the copyright and license notice at the top of the file to know what license a specific file is under.
-GPL v.2 will apply if no license is explicitly specified in a file.
+GPL will apply if no license is explicitly specified in a file.

 ## Linux kernel compatibility